Research Article

 III, IV, and V were administered 60 mg/kg of lead acetate during the initial 28

-days, succeeded by 125 mg/kg, 250 mg/kg, and 500 mg/kg of EEIG, respectively,
+days, followed by 125 mg/kg, 250 mg/kg, and 500 mg/kg of EEIG, respectively,

 for an additional 28 days.
 Groups VI, VII, and VIII were administered 60 mg/kg